Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

 Also in this case, it is possible to achieve a bound that grows logarithmically in $n$.

+Theorem \ref{Theorem::soft_UCB} can be stated in a simpler form that shows the order of magnitude of the bounding quantity.

-The first sum in \eqref{initialization_Algorithm::UCB_soft} is the exact mean regret of the initialization phase of Algorithm \ref{Algorithm::UCB_soft}.
-For the rounds after the initialization phase, the mean regret is bounded by the quantity in \eqref{convSeries}, which is almost identical to the bound of the usual UCB algorithm if we assume $G(t)=1$ (i.e., rewards are not modified by the multiplier function).
+The first sum in \eqref{initialization_Algorithm::UCB_soft_} is the exact mean regret of the initialization phase of Algorithm \ref{Algorithm::UCB_soft}.
+For the rounds after the initialization phase, the mean regret is bounded by the quantity in \eqref{convSeries_}, which is almost identical to the bound of the usual UCB algorithm if we assume $G(t)=1$ (i.e., rewards are not modified by the multiplier function).
+Similarly to the UCB algorithm with threshold, it is possible to compute the minimum number of times an arm will be pulled before or on turn $t$ (see Lemma \ref{Lemma::minimum_pulls_UCB_soft} and Lemma \ref{Lemma::minimum_pulls_UCB_soft_different_ranges} in Appendix \ref{proof_UCB2}).